 Presented biennially in even-numbered years;

-- Four hotel nights and two tickets to the Honors Banquet at AGU's annual meeting the year the honor is awarded
+- Registration to AGU's annual meeting the year the award is presented